Cartesian Forest Matching: Introduction

 Since then it has gained a lot of interest.
 Efficient solutions for practical cases for online search were given in~\cite{SGRFLP21}.
 Expected linear time algorithms are given in~\cite{auvray2025approximatecartesiantreematching} for approximate \CT ~Matching with one difference.

-Indexing structures in the \CT ~pattern matching framework are presented in~\cite{NFNI2021,KimC21,osterkamp2024}.
+Indexing structures in the \CT ~pattern matching framework are presented in~\cite{NFNI2021,KimC21,osterkamp_et_al:LIPIcs.CPM.2025.26}.
 Methods for computing regularities are given in~\cite{KikuchiHYS20} and methods for computing palindromic structures are presented in~\cite{Funakoshi_et_al}.
 An algorithm for episode matching (given two sequences $p$ and $t$, finding all minimal length factors of $t$ that contains $p$ as a subsequence) in \CT ~framework is presented in~\cite{OizumiKMIA22}.
 Practical methods for finding longest common Cartesian substrings of two strings appeared in~\cite{FLPS22}.
-Very recently, dynamic programming approaches for approximate \CT ~pattern matching with edit distance has been considered in~\cite{KimH24} and longest common \CT ~subsequences are computed in~\cite{TsujimotoSMNI24}.
+Very recently, dynamic programming approaches for approximate \CT ~pattern matching with edit distance have been considered in~\cite{KimH24} and longest common \CT ~subsequences are computed in~\cite{TsujimotoSMNI24}.
 Efficient algorithms for determining if two equal-length indeterminate strings match in the \CT ~framework are given in~\cite{gawrychowski_et_al:LIPIcs.CPM.2020.14}.

-\CT s are defined on arbitrary sequences where there can be values with multiple occurrences.
-In that case, ties can be broken in any way.
-In this article, in order to better deal with equal values we introduce \emph{\CF s}.
+\CT s are defined (Section~\ref{sec:ct}) on arbitrary sequences where there can be values with multiple occurrences.
+In that case, ties should be broken in some way.
+In this article, in order to better deal with equal values we introduce \emph{\CF s} (Section~\ref{sec:cf}).

-We show that algorithms that solve both exact and approximate \CT~Matching can be adapted to solve \CF~Matching in average linear time.
-We then show a one to one correspondence between \CF s and \ST s.
-More specifically we give algorithms for computing a \ST ~and a special type of words with parentheses given a \CF. We also adapt the notion of \CT~Signature introduced in~\cite{demaine09} to \CF s, and show how this notion can be used to experimentally improve the computation.
+We show that algorithms that solve both exact and approximate \CT~Matching (Section~\ref{sec:CFM} and Section~\ref{sec:ACFM}) can be adapted to solve \CF~Matching in linear time in the worst-case for exact matching and linear time on average for approximate matching.
+We then show a one to one correspondence between \CF s and \ST s (Section~\ref{sec:combi}).
+More specifically we give algorithms for computing a \ST ~and a special type of words with parentheses given a \CF. We also adapt the notion of \CT~Signature introduced in~\cite{demaine09} to \CF s (Section~\ref{sec:sign}), and show how this notion can be used to experimentally improve the computation (Section~\ref{sec:XP}).